Together in Christ: 'Fading or Forever' — 1 John 2:15-17

 And what do you benefit if you gain the whole world but lose your own soul?
 Is anything worth more than your soul?
 [1]

-John tells us that we must not love this world and its stuff!
+In our verses today, John echoes Jesus' teaching in telling us that we must not love this world and its stuff!
 This command seems contradictory to John 3:16 — that God loved the world so much that He sent His only Son to save us.
 [4] In this statement, John is emphasizing that God loves the lost people in the world and wants to save them.
-[5] In our verse today, however, John is focusing on loving the stuff to this world more than we love God and the people around us.
+[5] In our verses today, however, John is teaching against loving the stuff in this world.
+Rather, we are to do what pleases God, and that means loving God and the people around us.
 Notice how the Holy Spirit identifies the world's things we must not love:

 • The craving for physical pleasure.

-• The craving for everything we can see and want to possess.
+• The craving for everything we can see.

 • The pride in our human achievements and possessions along with the status they bring us.

 So, Phil, what's the point?
-Put it in plain cornbread English to help us see how this principle applies to relationships?!
+Put it in plain cornbread English to help us see how this principle applies to relationships!
 Well, it's pretty simple.
 If we love God and follow Jesus with all our heart, the Holy Spirit pours God's love into us so we can love each other fully, correctly, and sacrificially.
-[8] But if love means satisfying the cravings of our worldly nature, we will destroy our relationship with God and ruin our relationships.
+[8] But if what we love means satisfying the cravings of our worldly nature, we will destroy our relationship with God and ruin our relationships with other people.
 [9] We love God, then we love each other.
 When we build our relationships on these two loves and not the cravings of the world, Jesus promised that God would give us all the other things we need as His added blessings.
-[9] The world is going to pass away, but those of us who love God will enjoy God's love, forever!
+[10] The world is going to pass away, but those of us who love God will enjoy God's love, forever!

 [2] Matthew 22:37-40.